Agency for Healthcare Research and Quality (AHRQ)

 The Annie E. Casey Foundation (AECF): Since 1948, the AECF has worked to build better futures for disadvantaged children and their families in the United States.
 The primary mission of the Foundation is to foster public policies, human service reforms, and community supports that more meet the needs of today's vulnerable children and families.

-Catholic Healthcare West – Community Need Index (CNI): A foundational tool for public health planning, this web site lets you draw your community’s CNI map and show where community resources are located.
+Dignity Health – Community Need Index (CNI): A foundational tool for public health planning, this web site lets you draw your community’s CNI map and show where community resources are located.

 Centers for Disease Control and Prevention (CDC): CDC works with national cancer organizations, state health agencies, and other key groups to develop, implement, and promote effective strategies for prevention and controlling cancer.
 Data/statistics and information on health disparities and survivorship, available through this link.